Post-detection inference for sequential changepoint localization: Conclusion

 \section{Conclusion}

 We developed a general framework for constructing confidence sets for the unknown changepoint $T$ after a sequential detector signals a change at a data-dependent stopping time.
 It applies to any general nonparametric post-change class when the pre-change distribution is known, and we further extend it to settings with a composite pre-change class under a suitable assumption.
 For the parametric setting, we proposed an alternative simulation-based method that empirically yields tighter confidence sets when both pre- and post-change distributions are known and can handle dependent data as well.
 However, we note that our primary (universal) method is nonparametric, computationally more efficient, and simpler to implement.
 Crucially, all our methods are agnostic to the detection algorithm used and provide non-asymptotic (conditional) coverage guarantees, whereas prior works are tailored for exponential family distributions with the CUSUM procedure and provide only asymptotic (conditional) coverage.
 By bridging a longstanding gap in the literature, our work offers the first nonparametric, theoretically principled, and broadly applicable method for post-detection inference.
+A particularly fruitful direction for future work is to extend this framework to the distribution-free setting.